 After military service, veterans go through a period of adjustment as they reintegrate into their homes and communities.
 This process can be challenging in many ways and increases the risk for substance use disorders.

 Between 37-50% of Afghanistan and Iraq War veterans were diagnosed with a mental health condition, and 63% of those diagnosed with substance use disorders also met the criteria for PTSD.
-To find lasting recovery from addiction, it is important to diagnose and treat any co-occurring mental disorders at the same time.
+To find recovery from addiction, it is important to diagnose and treat any co-occurring mental disorders at the same time.

 Diagnosing Substance Use Disorders in Veterans